SUMIFS in Google Sheets to sum cells with multiple criteria (AND / OR logic)

 If you'd like to have a subtotal for each item in a separate cell, take an array SUMIF formula discussed above, adjust the references, and cut off the SUM() part:

-For the sake of clarity, you enter the formula only in the leftmost cell (A2 in this example), and Google Sheets will put the results into as many cells as many items there are in your array constant.
-Just make sure you have enough empty cells to the right, otherwise some of your data may be overwritten.
+For the sake of clarity, you enter the formula only in the leftmost cell (D2 in this example), and Google Sheets will put the results into as many cells as many items there are in your array constant.
+Just make sure you have enough empty cells to the right, otherwise, the result won't be expanded and the formula will turn into an error.

 If you'd rather have subtotals in a column, then separate the array elements with semicolons to make a vertical array: